 MacOS Users

-Open System Preferences in your MacBook.
+Open System Preferences on your MacBook.
 Click on Internet & Wireless and then click on Network.
 Go to WiFi, Advanced, and then TCP/IP.
-In the TCP/IP tab, you will find many fields, one of which will be termed “Router” and it will contain the router’s private IP address.
+You will find many fields in the TCP/IP tab, one of which will be termed “Router” and contain the router’s private IP address.

 Linux Users

-Open the terminal and type the command “route –n” and press enter.
+Open the terminal, type “route –n,” and press enter.
 You will see a Kernel IP Routing Table with several columns.
-“Gateway” will be the title of one of these columns and the router’s private IP address will be present here.
+“Gateway” will be the title of one of these columns, and the router’s private IP address will be present here.

-You can easily change the router’s current IP address with the router admin panel.
-What you have to do is look for Basic Setup.
-With some instruction to click “next” to go to the network configuration settings.
+You can easily change the router’s IP address with the router admin panel.
+You have to look for Basic Setup, with some instructions to click “next” to go to the network configuration settings.
 After doing so, you will notice a section for the LAN configuration settings.
 Your router’s private IP address will be present here, and you can modify the last one or two numbers in this IP address depending on the length of the network identifier bits in the IP address.

-If the subnet mask is 255.255.0.0, you can modify the last two octets while if it is 255.255.255.0, you can change the last octet.
-Pick any number from range 1 to 254 to replace the current number in the specific octet.
-You can make these changes successfully as long as no other device in the network has been allocated the same IP address.
+If the subnet mask is 255.255.0.0, you can modify the last two octets; if it is 255.255.255.0, you can change the last octet.
+Pick any number from 1 to 254 to replace the current number in the specific octet.
+You can make these changes if no other device in the Network has been allocated the same IP address.

 See Also: 192.168.16.1 Admin Login, Username & Password